Peter van Schaack: American Revolution

-In June 1778, Peter Van Schaack received permission from Governor Clinton to visit England to obtain medical attention for his failing eye sight.
+In June 1778, Peter Van Schaack received permission from Governor Clinton to visit England to obtain medical attention for his failing eyesight.
 Shortly thereafter, the Legislature of New York passed the Banishing Act.
 It required that “all such persons of neutral and equivocal characters in this State” take an oath acknowledging New York to be a free and independent state.
 If they refused, they were to be sent behind enemy lines, their names recorded in the office of the Secretary of State, their property assessed double taxes in perpetuity, and their return to the State punished by a conviction for “misprision of treason.”
 Peter was summoned before commissioners of conspiracies at Albany, and on 18 July 1778 refused to take the oath.
 The Commissioners ordered his banishment pursuant to the Act.
 On his way to New York City to depart for England, he met Governor Clinton who gave him assurances that the Banishing Act did not apply to him and presented Peter a certificate explaining that the Governor had given Peter permission to travel to England to have a cataract treated.
 Peter Van Schaack travelled to England and remained there for seven years.

 “While in England,” Benjamin F. Butler wrote, “he was consulted in many cases involving intricate and important legal questions, and on one occasion in particular he was associated with Lord Chancellor Eldon, whose reputation, it is believed, was much enhanced by pursuing the advice and adopting the views of Mr. Van Schaack.”
 He was often asked by his fellow countrymen to help them secure remuneration from the British government for the losses they suffered as a result of the revolution.
 He rendered his services often and without compensation.
 Van Schaack gradually became disillusioned with the British government.
 In January 1780, he came to the conclusion that he no longer had allegiance to it.
 He wrote that he initially believed that British actions towards the American colonies were motivated by a need for “solid revenue,” but that he came to realize that “the real design was to enhance the influence of the Crown, by multiplying officers dependent on it.
 In short, to establish in the Colonies the system of corruption by which their government here is carried on.”
 Van Schaack came to believe that the British constitution, he had so admired, was no longer in existence.